 Twitter Hides Trump's Tweet About Minneapolis, Saying It Glorifies Violence

-President Trump said he will "send in the National Guard" to restore order to Minneapolis, which has been wracked by protests and looting following the death of George Floyd, a black man, after he was pinned to the ground for several minutes by a white police officer.
-"When the looting starts, the shooting starts," Trump said, prompting Twitter to hide the message for, in its view, "glorifying violence."
+Trump's message on Twitter came during a night of protests and looting in Minneapolis following the death of George Floyd, a black man, after a white police officer pinned him to the ground for several minutes.
+The arresting officer, Derek Chauvin, has been charged with third-degree murder and manslaughter.

+Trump said Friday morning he would "send in the National Guard" to restore order.

-"I can't stand back & watch this happen to a great American City, Minneapolis," Trump said early Friday.
+"I can't stand back & watch this happen to a great American City, Minneapolis," Trump tweeted.
 "A total lack of leadership.
 Either the very weak Radical Left Mayor, Jacob Frey, get his act together and bring the City under control, or I will send in the National Guard & get the job done right."

 He added: "These THUGS are dishonoring the memory of George Floyd, and I won't let that happen.
 Just spoke to Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!"